83ffcchisl03cb4c5nzyx8y3hh5pua

 With your consent, we will capture your story in various formats, including written words or audio recordings, photographs and/or videos taken at the hospice or at hospice events, or with that which is shared with us, such as personal photos or written reflections.

-Your personal data will be stored securely and only accessed/used in accordance with your preferences and our privacy policy.
-Your consent will remain valid, or unless you contact us.
+Data protection: Your personal data will be stored securely and processed in line with GDPR and our privacy policy.

 Your story may be shared in: